Event Agenda

 15:00 - 16:00

-This session will bring together two key stakeholders, EdTech companies and government agencies, to discuss what it takes to (co-)develop safety standards that both steer and govern the rollout and use of GenAI tools that also align with pedagogical expectations.
+This session will bring together diverse stakeholders Ito discuss what it takes to define and (co-)develop safety standards that both steer and govern the rollout and use of GenAI tools that also align with pedagogical expectations.

 16:00 - 17:00